jordancoblin/rl-notes/chapter4.md

 Continuous states/action spaces -> quantize/bin into finite spaces.

-Key idea: use value function to structure policy search -> DP can be used to compute value functions, by splitting into sub-problems (recursive definition).
+**Key idea**: use value function to structure policy search -> DP can be used to compute value functions, by splitting into sub-problems (recursive definition).
 I.e. estimates value of states based on values of successor states -> we call this _bootstrapping_.

+DP requires a perfect model of env/MDP, since it uses state transition function $p(s^\prime, r | s, a)$ to compute expected returns.

 ### 4.1 Policy Evaluation